Bushido (character): Fictional character biography

-Ryuku Orsono is a Japanese teenager who becomes a samurai upon his mother's death, being the latest in a long familial line of heroes.
+Ryuko Orsono is a Japanese teenager who becomes a samurai upon his mother's death, being the latest in a long familial line of heroes.
 He first encountered the Teen Titans in Titans Annual #1, when they come to Japan in order to free their team member Beast Boy from the possession of the demon Tengu.
 Bushido uses his mystical sword to cut open Beast Boy's throat, which frees him from Tengu's possession without harming him.

 In Titans Secret Files #2, Bushido joins the short lived Titans L.A. before its dissolution.
-During his tenure, his teammates were Herald, Bumblebee, Hero Cruz, Terra, Flamebird, Captain Marvel Jr., and Beast Boy.
+During his time in the group, his teammates were Herald, Bumblebee, Hero Cruz, Terra, Flamebird, Captain Marvel Jr., and Beast Boy.

 In Infinite Crisis, Bushido joins the Titans in battling Superboy-Prime outside Keystone City.
-After Pantha and Baby Wildebeest are killed, Bushido attacks Prime, who kills him with his heat vision.
+He, Pantha, and Baby Wildebeest are killed by Prime in the battle.

 In Blackest Night, Bushido is reanimated as a member of the Black Lantern Corps along with the other heroes killed by Superboy-Prime.
-Prime destroys the Black Lanterns by using a black power ring to cycle through the emotional spectrum, creating a burst of colored energy.
+Prime uses a black power ring to cycle through the emotional spectrum, creating a burst of colored energy that destroys the Black Lanterns.